rh-messaging/DR-Reference/README.md

 - Copy ceph-ansible folder to the your ansible controller.
 On this case the instance we defiend as ceph-ansible.

-- After you copied, executed ./prepare-ansible.sh on that folder
+- After you copied, run ./prepare-ansible.sh on that folder

 ```bash
 ./prepare=ansible